Five GCSEs at grade /9–4. including a minimum grade 4 in English Language. BTEC Level 2 qualifications considered in subject related courses.

 COMPONENT 2 (SECOND YEAR)

 You will study the interesting topic of child language acquisition, exploring children’s speech and writing habits to see how they learn to read, write and speak.
-You will explore how language has changed over time from Old English to the English varieties used globally today.
+You will also explore how language has changed over time from Old English to the English varieties used globally today.

 NON-EXAM ASSESSMENT (SECOND YEAR)